ShantGananian/shantgananian.github.io/_en/lane-lines-detection.md

 The <code>waitKey()</code> returns a $32$-bit integer value of the pressed key.
 This value is compared to the numeric encoding of the keyboard's <code>q</code> Unicode character, which corresponds to the key to be pressed to <code>break</code> the loop.
 The integer value of the Unicode character <code>q</code> is obtained from the built-in function <code>ord()</code>.
 The bitwise AND operation <code>& 0xFF</code> is added to effectively mask the integer value returned by <code>waitKey()</code>.

-In hexadecimal, <code>FF</code> represents the decimal value $255$. <code>0xFF</code> has eight ones in the last $8$ bits, thus, it is an identity element for the bitwise AND operation.
-So, if bytes are longer than $8$ bits it takes only the last $8$ bits from the returned value of <code>waitKey()</code> and compared it with the integer value of the Unicode character <code>q</code>.
-If this returned value is less than $255$, It won't be changed.
-Otherwise, it will be the lowest $8$ bits of the returned value.
+In hexadecimal (base $16$), <code>F</code> is equivalent to $1111$ in the binary numeral system.
+Python uses the prefix $0x$ for numeric constants represented in hexadecimal.
+So, <code>0xFF</code> is $11111111$ in binary, which represents the decimal value $255$.
+Thus, <code>0xFF</code> is an identity element for the bitwise AND operation.
+So, if the pressed key's decimal value is larger than $255$, i.e. its binary representation is longer than $8$-bits it takes only the last $8$ bits from the returned value of <code>waitKey()</code> and compares it with the integer value of the Unicode character <code>q</code>.
+In other words, if this returned value is less than $255$, it won't be changed.
+Otherwise, it will be the last $8$ bits of the returned value.
 This is done to insure cross-platform compatibility when doing the comparison.

 After the loop is broken, the video file is closed by calling <code>cap.release()</code> and all windows that were created while running this program are destroyed by calling <code>cv2.destroyAllWindows()</code>.